rnuma/roannuma/README.md

 # Personal Website
-Check out my personal website where you can learn more about me, the projects I've done and my experiences!
+Check out my personal website, where you can learn more about me, the projects I've done and my experiences!

 Link: https://rnuma.github.io/roannuma/